Special Stress Issue! Stress and IBS? This will help!

 Rest assured, IBS is not somehow your fault because you're just "too stressed out."
 In a nutshell, while the potential for abnormal colon function is always present in people with Irritable Bowel Syndrome, a trigger must be present to actually cause symptoms.
 Along with diet, stress is the greatest trigger for IBS symptoms.

-Stress inhibits the sympathetic nerve plexuses, and stimulates excessive adrenaline production, which in turn upsets the rhythmic muscle contractions of the gut.
+Stress inhibits the parasympathetic nervous system, and stimulates excessive adrenaline production, which in turn upsets the rhythmic muscle contractions of the gut.
 Given that people with IBS are prone to suffer from irregular GI contractions by definition, it's easy to see why stress is such a powerful trigger.
 (For in-depth information about IBS, the underlying gut dysfunction, and how stress relates, check the First Year IBS).

 Several interesting studies have actually shown the direct link between emotional stressors and subsequent IBS flares.
 One experiment with eighteen IBS patients investigated how different emotions would affect the muscle contractions of the colon.
 The patients were hypnotized and instructed to feel anger, excitement, or happiness.
 Colonic motility rates were measured, and found to increase significantly with anger and excitement.
 Happiness reduced colonic spasms, although interestingly, the hypnosis itself had already had this effect to a lesser degree.